Chart Color Schemes

 Health

-Clare faces significant health challenges based on AreaSearch's assessment of mortality rates and chronic condition prevalence.
-Common health conditions are somewhat prevalent across both younger and older age cohorts.
+Clare faces significant health challenges, according to AreaSearch's assessment.
+Mortality rates and chronic condition prevalence are substantial across both younger and older age groups.

-The rate of private health cover is relatively low at approximately 51% of the total population, which is around 1,705 people.
-This compares to 48.9% across the rest of South Australia (SA).
-The most common medical conditions in the area are arthritis and mental health issues, impacting 10.4% and 10.2% of residents respectively.
-Meanwhile, 61.9% of residents declare themselves completely clear of medical ailments, compared to 62.5% across the rest of SA.
-The working-age population faces notable health challenges with elevated chronic condition rates.
-The area has 26.0% of residents aged 65 and over, which is around 869 people, lower than the 27.1% in the rest of SA.
-Health outcomes among seniors present some challenges, with national rankings broadly in line with the general population.
+Private health cover is relatively low at approximately 51% of Clare's total population (~1,689 people), compared to 48.9% in Regional SA.
+The most common medical conditions are arthritis and mental health issues, affecting 10.4% and 10.2% of residents respectively.
+However, 61.9% of residents declare themselves completely clear of medical ailments, similar to the 62.5% figure across Regional SA.
+Working-age population health is notably challenging due to elevated chronic condition rates.
+Clare has 26.2% of its residents aged 65 and over (867 people).
+Senior health outcomes present some challenges but align broadly with national rankings.

 Frequently Asked Questions - Health